jsinkers/notes/_notebooks/comp_sys/04_transport_layer.md

 ## Congestion Control

-### Principles
+### Congestion Control Principles

 - typically packet loss results from overflowing router buffers as network becomes congested
 - packet retransmission treats the symptom, but is not the cure
 - there needs to be a way to throttle senders when the network is congested
 - consider a network link with capacity $R$, a router with an infinite buffer, and two hosts communicating with one hop via the router.
 If each host transmits at a rate up to $R/2$, the throughput at the receiver will be the same rate.
 Above this rate, however, the link cannot consistently deliver packets, and the throughput will remain constant, but the delay will increase towards infinity, as the router will have to buffer the data that cannot be passed onto the link.
 - large queue delays will occur as the packet-arrival rate nears the link capacity
 - with a finite router buffer, packets will be dropped, and retransmission required
 - **offerred rate**: rate of transport layer sending data into the network, including original data and retransmissions
 - unneeded retransmissions when large delays are experienced take up bandwidth on the link
 - end-to-end throughput goes to 0 in the limit of heavy traffic
 - when a packet is dropped along a path, the transmission capacity used at each upstream link to forward that packet to the drop point is wasted

 ### Approaches to congestion control

 - **end-to-end**: network layer doesn't explicitly support transport layer for congestion-control
   - presence of congestion must be inferred by end systems based on network behaviour e.g. packet loss, delay
   - TCP takes this approach as IP layer is not required to provide this service
 - **network-assisted**: routers provide explicit feedback to sender/receiver regarding congestion
   - can be implemented with a single bit indicating congestion at a link
   - information can be fed back directly to the sender via a choke packet, or more commonly by marking a packet it is passing forward to receiver, and the receiver notifies the sender

 ## TCP Congestion control

 - approach: sender limits send rate into connection as a function of perceived network congestion
 - **congestion window (`cwnd`):** constrains senders transmission rate in terms of the maximum unacknowledged data, maintained by sender in response to `ACK`s received

 ```
 LastByteSent - LastByteAcked <= min(cwnd, rwnd)
 ```

 - sender can send up to `cwnd` bytes per RTT: send rate is ~ `cwnd/RTT` bytes/sec
 - **loss event:** at sender is taken to be indicative of network congestion, and results from either:
   - timeout
   - duplicate ACK (fast retransmit)
 - if there is excessive congestion, a router buffer along the path overflows, causing a datagram containing a TCP segment to be dropped.
 This results in a loss event at the sender
 - arrival of ACKs for previously unacknowledged segments indicate all is well, and TCP increases send rate by increasing congestion window size
 - TCP is **self-clocking**: rate of arrival of acknowledgements will affect rate of increase of congestion window
 - link/network layers also attempt to lessen congestion, but TCP affects congestion most significantly, as it offers methods to transparently reduce the data rate, thus reducing congestion

 ### Original Approach

 - flow and loss control existed for single point-to-point links
 - TCP originally used experience for link layer, using a _Go-back-N_ style flow control
   - this ignored that packets get lost not only on bit-flips but also when buffers of intermediate routers overflow
 - TCP congestion control was developed in response to congestion collapse observed under early versions of TCP in late 1980s
   - tens of minutes to send packet to next building
   - _Go-back-N_ approach meant every packet lost introduced N more packets to enter the system
   - problem diagnosed and solution formulated by Van Jacobson
   - use selective repeat via fast retransmit
   - _packet conservation principle_: only put a new packet into the network when an old packet leaves
   - Jacobson approach required no changes to packet formats to send an additional field

 ![tcp_history](img/tcp_history.png)
 [Source](https://courses.cs.washington.edu/courses/cse461/17au/lectures/04-2-congestionControl.pdf)